PySaaS

 Detailed screenshots are in the Firebase Setup troubleshooting section if you get stuck at any point.
 Find them here Firebase Setup

 You'll need a Firebase account to set up your user authentication system and real-time database.
-Create a Firebase account with Google if you don't already have one.
+Create a account with Google if you don't already have one.

 Once you're signed in to your account, create a new Project for your application.
 For this project, we'll be using Authentication and Realtime Database features.
 You can find these on the menu bar in your Firebase console.